CodeGeneration2/ACEOB/README.md

 # Efficient-Code-Generation-with-E-Code

 ## DataSet
+  See the Readme file in the DataSet folder for details

   Since efficient code generation is a new branch that is opened for code generation, we curate a new dataset of efficient code generation programming problems called ECG for fine-tuning and evaluation.
 Accordingly, our model is fine-tuned on the ECG dataset.

   The ECG draws on the APPS dataset (Hendrycks et al., 2021) and the CodeContests dataset (Li et al., 2022).
 We describe the dataset creation process and creative ideas in detail in Readme for DataSet folder.